 Step 2: I completed an intake!
 What is the second step in the ASU Fulbright process?

-Step 3: I’ve completed an Intake and Starting Your App meeting, now what?
+Step 3: I’ve completed an Intake and Getting Ready to Write meeting.
+Now what?

 At this point, you are ready to start drafting your materials and may have additional questions related to your application.
 You can visit “The Write Place,” ONSA’s drop-in hours for writing support, to begin brainstorming your application materials with an advisor.
-Once you have started on a draft and are ready for review, you should schedule an appointment based on your grant type.
-You will see these three options on our scheduling site:
+Once you have started on a draft and are ready for review, you should schedule a Draft Review meeting for your specific award type.

 You are encouraged to work on your application materials often, and schedule multiple meetings as you revise your essays.
 ONSA is open all summer, so take advantage of the office and start chipping away at your essays!